elikemdaniels/elipress/README.md

 During development, you can use the following commands:

+- Update the URL of the development server on line 9 in the package.json file.
 - `npm run start`: Starts the development server, watches for file changes, and automatically reloads the browser.
 - `npm run build`: Builds the production-ready CSS and JavaScript files.